 By now, you should have decided whether you will indeed be relocating overseas.
 How can you turn the idea of relocating overseas into an actual plan?

-Try to get started by setting a date for relocating overseas.
-No matter whether you are dealing with packing your suitcases, or with the emotional pressure this may bring, it is easier to prepare for a drastic change if you have a fixed date you work towards.
+Try to get started by setting a date for your departure.
+No matter whether you are dealing with packing your suitcases, or with the emotional pressure moving overseas may bring, it is easier to prepare for a drastic change if you have a fixed date you can work towards.

-As the date for relocating overseas creeps up closer, mixed emotions are completely normal, and anticipation and anxiety may follow each other in quick succession.
-Elizabeth remembers:
+As the date of departure creeps up closer, mixed emotions are completely normal, and anticipation and anxiety may follow each other in quick succession.
+Elizabeth recalls:

 Treating yourself to a hot shower, a savory dinner, or a movie night will help you unwind and forget about the troubles of relocating overseas for a while.
-Think of it as a way to recharge your batteries: You should never neglect yourself, whether abroad or at home.
+Think of it as a way to recharge your batteries: You should never neglect yourself, whether at home or abroad.

 To most people, the thought of relocating overseas can seem frightening.
 After all, you have to start from scratch, and finding new friends becomes just as huge a problem as simply figuring out how to get to the grocery store.
-Before you finalize the process of relocating overseas, do some research on your new home.
+Before you leave on your international relocation, do some research on your new home.

 “I researched just about everything, the climate, the public transportation system, various neighborhoods,” Neema (32) explains.
-When she moved from the Middle East to a mid-sized town in Oregon, USA, it helped her to know all about the new place before relocating overseas.
+When she moved from Lebanon to a mid-sized town in Oregon, USA, it helped her to know all about the new place before relocating overseas.

 Goodbyes are often a heart-wrenching matter.
-But there will be cake!
-If you are relocating overseas, you will not get to see your friends and family for some time.
+But at least there will be cake!
+If you are relocating overseas, you will probably not get to see your friends and family as often as before.
 Take this opportunity to celebrate with them, take pictures, and have a few drinks.

-Remember that your kids deserve a party as well!
+Remember that your children deserve a party as well!
 Involve them in the process of relocating overseas by helping them organize their own party to say goodbye to their friends.